Are there social security/social insurance taxes in the Netherlands? If so, what are the rates for employers and employees?

 Gifts made by a resident of the Netherlands are basically taxed at the same rates as net assets inherited from the estate of a resident, although the tax-free limits may differ depending on the recipient of the gift.
 In certain situations gifts made by former residents of the Netherlands are also taxed.
 Resident persons who benefit from the 30 percent ruling are subject to the tax like any other taxpayer.

 There is no wealth tax in the Netherlands.
 However, wealth is taxed in Box 3 of the Dutch income tax.
-The wealth is deemed to yield 4 percent income, which is taxed at a fixed rate of 30 percent.

 Inheritance tax is levied on the net assets inherited from a person who is a resident of the Netherlands (this includes persons who benefit from the 30 percent ruling) or who died as a Dutch citizen within 10 years of leaving the Netherlands.
 The inheritance tax imposes less of a burden on close family members compared with that imposed on distant relatives or unrelated persons.